7 Sites for Free Camping, Great Ocean Road Victoria

 Free Camping, Great Ocean Road Victoria

 Find below a list of the best sites for Free Camping on the Great Ocean Road, Victoria.
+This list is perfect if you are planning a road trip on the Great Ocean Road.

 After a day exploring Lorne Waterfalls, why not camp at the nearby Allenvale Mill campground located just 3km from Lorne on the banks of St George River.